YarRuin/LOBAP/README.md

 3. Download LOBAP.zip and LOBAP.apworld from latest release

-4. Extract the zip into your Library of Ruina folder *Mod is based on BepInEx for now, it is already inside zip, no separate installation is required.*
-   Your folder structure should look like:
+4. Extract the zip into your Library of Ruina folder Your folder structure should look like:
    Library of Ruina/
    └── BepInEx/
        └── plugins/
            └── LOBAP/

-5. Double click on LOBAP.apworld (it will auto-install to your Archipleago folder)
+6. Double click on LOBAP.apworld (it will auto-install to your Archipleago folder)

 ## How to start Archipelago session
 *Make sure you've done every step of installation right*